 Other treatments that may be used to treat Lyme disease facial palsy include Botox or surgery.
 To determine the best course of action, it is essential to meet with a doctor.
 This allows a patient to receive a full medical assessment to find out if he or she is dealing with Lyme disease, then explore various treatment options.

-Lyme Disease Recovery
+Lyme Paralysis Recovery

 Schedule a Lyme Disease and Bell’s Palsy Treatment Consultation with Dr. Azizzadeh